Juanma1313/diyshop/README.md

 - Acceptance Criteria 1

   **Given** that I am a `User`
-  **When** in the checkout page with a valid checkout form, I press the `Complete Order` button **Then** the order is submited for payment to the external payment gateway.
+  **When** in the checkout page with a valid checkout form, I press the `Buy Now` button **Then** the order is submited for payment to the external payment gateway.
 - Acceptance Criteria 2

   **Given** that, an order has been submitted for payment to the external payment gateway.
   **When** the transaction is accepted
   **Then** The new purchase order is finally committed to the database **Then** An e-mail with the confirmation of the purchase is sent to the address that the user filled in the purchase form.
   **Then** The shopping cart is cleaned of all shopping items **Then** the user is redirected to the checkout_success page where all the details of the purchase order is displayed

 ###### Tasks